captKark/LearnIt/src/README.md

 ### 3. Set Up Database Schema

 This is the most important step.
-Run the script below in your Supabase SQL Editor to create all necessary tables, functions, and enable full-text search.
+Run the script below in your Supabase SQL Editor to create all necessary tables and functions.

 ---